-Actually one can obtain this partition function by applying both of bosonic and fermionic modes, describing strings stretching between the three-sphere $S^3$ and the Lagrangian $L_K$.
+where $U = \operatorname{diag}(U',U'')$.
+Whether it comes in denominator (bosonic) or numerator (fermionic) depends on the relative orientation of $S^3$ and $L_K$~\cite{Aganagic:2003db}.
+See also the argument on the characteristic polynomial ratio presented in Sec.~\ref{sec:MM}.

 We can similarly expand (\ref{top_part_func02}) with the corresponding expectation value $\Big\langle \mathrm{Str}_{R_n} U \Big\rangle_{\rm ABJM}$.
 This partition function is also expanded with the string coupling constant in the sense of the WKB expansion~\cite{Ooguri:1999bv}.
 Using the identity

 we have

 where the integrand is given by